God is continually looking for people “whose heart is loyal to Him.”

 “to be in a covenant of peace, be at peace”

-So literally, God is looking for you so He can show Himself strong on your behalf because your heart is peaceful toward Him.
+So literally, God is looking for you so He can show Himself strong on your behalf because your heart is peaceful toward Him and feels safe in Him.

 So you can imagine I was ready to shout when I read The Living Bible translation of 2 Chronicles 16:9 which says: